Join the Wayfarers

 5:00 PM – 7:00 PM

 Location: The Sett at Union South, 1308 W. Dayton Street, Madison

 Hear from Jane Simkins and Kathryn Gehrke from Wisconsin State Parks on ways you can get outside and explore Wisconsin’s State Parks this fall and winter!

 Turkey Vultures Up Close

 Join Mike Mossman, a retired forest community biologist with DNR, and his wife Lisa Hartman as they introduce us to the community of turkey vultures at Devil’s Lake.
 We’ll meet a charming (seriously!) turkey vulture up close, learn about his rehabilitation and the species’ natural history.
 Then we’ll hike the bluffs of Devil’s Lake State Park to marvel at up to 300 migrating turkey vultures gathering in their night roosts.

 The Other Side of the Dells

 Location: Dells of the Wisconsin River State Natural Area

 Leave behind the crowds, noise, water parks and T-shirt shops of the Wisconsin Dells to learn about the “other” Dells made up of sculpted sandstone formations, mossy glens, and old-growth conifer forests.
-This area is not usually open to the general public, but thanks to our guides Thomas Meyer and Pam Forster Felt with the DNR’s Natural Heritage Conservation program, we will get exclusive access for the day.
+This area is not usually open to the general public, but thanks to our guides Thomas Meyer (with DNR’s Natural Heritage Conservation program) and Pam Foster Felt (the stewardship grant specialist in the Bureau of Facilities and Land) we will get exclusive access for the day.

 Director of Conservation Programs